Rowan Oak: Preservation

 In 1972, the University of Mississippi purchased Rowan Oak.
-The home is preserved as it was at the time of Faulkner's death in 1962.
+The home is preserved as it was at the time of Faulkner's death in 1962 and contains 90% of all the original furnishings.
 The university maintains the home in order to promote Faulkner's literary legacy, and it is open to visitors year-round.
 The home has been visited by such writers as John Updike, Czesław Miłosz, Charles Simic, Richard Ford, James Lee Burke, Bei Dao, Charles Wright, Charles Frazier, Alice Walker, the Coen brothers, Bobbie Ann Mason, Salman Rushdie, and others.
 Writer Mark Richard once repaired a faulty doorknob on the French door to Faulkner's study.

-Rowan Oak was declared a National Historic Landmark in 1968.
+Rowan Oak was declared a National Historic Landmark in 1977.

-The current curator of Rowan Oak is William Griffith.
+The current curators of Rowan Oak are William Griffith and Rachel Hudson.
 Past curators include the novelists Howard Bahr and Cynthia Shearer.
 The original curator was Bev Smith, an Ole Miss alumna, who was responsible for finding a large number of Faulkner's original manuscripts hidden within the closet under the stairs in the home.